Boomaa23/BattleToucansWebsite/README.md

 # This is the code for the DevSushi Website.
-It is licensed under the GNU GPL.
-See the enclosed License for more information.
+It is licensed under GNU GPL v3.
+See the enclosed license for more information.